 What You Will Need If the Power Goes Out

-Hopefully, you’re only dealing with a temporary power outage if you wake up one morning and find your home is without any electricity.
-While it may not be a life or death situation, having to go without electricity for extended periods has its major inconveniences.
-To help make your situation more manageable, you’ll want to be stocked up on a number of different emergency items.
-These are emergency supplies that you need to have if the power goes out.
+Hopefully, you’re only dealing with a temporary power outage if you wake up one morning and find your home without electricity.
+While it may not be a life-or-death situation, going without electricity for extended periods has significant inconveniences.
+To help make your situation more manageable, you’ll want to stock up on several emergency items.
+You need to have these emergency supplies ready if the power goes out.

 Power outages can have a variety of causes.
-The challenge may be with your electric company itself, though that seldom seems to be the problem.
-You more often experience outages as a result of a severe storm with related high winds, ice storms that put additional weight on local power transmission lines, or often when with an automobile accident where a vehicle plows into a power station or power pole supporting a transformer.
+The challenge may be with your electric utility company, though that is seldom the problem.
+You more often experience outages due to severe weather with related high winds, ice storms that put additional weight on local power transmission lines, or an automobile accident in which a vehicle plows into a power station or power pole supporting a transformer.
+This past week, an unhappy resident drove down a main street in Draper, UT, with the dumper bed of his truck fully extended.
+It tore down dozens of power lines and poles, causing a blackout for most of the day for local communities.

 In the event of an emergency, what caused it isn’t your immediate concern, but how to deal with the next few hours or days without the ever-present electrical power you often take for granted.
 We’ll try to help you prepare now so you are best equipped to make it safely through with the least amount of disruption.
 I highly recommend this Bushnell Lantern/Flashlight (I have one next to my bed 24/7).

-If you haven’t read, “Lights Out”, you really need to, it is not fiction, it is fact-based.
+If you haven’t read “Lights Out”, you need to; it is not fiction, but fact-based.

 What You Will Need If the Power Goes Out